todogroup/todogroup.org/index_.md

 # Develop Openly

-## Because open source is never done.
+## For companies committed to open source.

 </section>